secure-compilation/secure-compilation.github.io/index.markdown

 ## Research Internships {#intern}

-Our research internships are for highly motivated students at the BSc and MSc levels interested in getting an initial contact with research.
+Our research internships are for highly motivated students at the MSc <!-- and BSc -->
+level interested in getting an initial contact with research.
 <!-- and for PhD students at other institutions who are interested in getting hands -->
 <!-- on experience with research on the SECOMP project. -->
-Successful internships normally result in a research publication at a good international conference, and most often the BSc and MSc students we advise [continue with a PhD](http://prosecco.gforge.inria.fr/personal/hritcu/students.html).
+Successful internships normally result in a research publication at a good international conference, and most often the <!-- BSc and --> MSc students we advise [continue with a PhD](http://prosecco.gforge.inria.fr/personal/hritcu/students.html).
 Research internships at Inria are very
 flexible: they usually take between 3 and 6 months and can happen any